sdepy/sdepy/doc/quickguide.rst

 --------------------------------

-Take a basket of 4 financial securities, with risk-neutral probabilities following lognormal processes in the Black-Sholes framework.
+Take a basket of 4 financial securities, with risk-neutral probabilities following lognormal processes in the Black-Scholes framework.
 Correlations, dividend yields and term structure of volatility (will be linearly interpolated) are given below::

     >>> corr = [